vismayap98/crm-data-pipeline-palantir/README.md

 ## 📬 Contact

 Created by **Vismaya Prakasan**
-Final Year MSIS Student – University of Texas at Arlington
+Graduate MSIS Student – University of Texas at Arlington